apanin/CART_461_Workshop/README.md

 This workshop was dedicated to posting and receiving data taken in by sensors.
 This was done in a manner that can read more easily.

+My initial test was simply using the google maps api for the device locatar

 ```c
 #include <google-maps-device-locator.h>